 In April 2024, Alabama passed a law allowing individuals who sold fentanyl to someone who died of a fentanyl overdose to be charged with manslaughter.
 This latest piece of drug legislation reinforces Alabama’s commitment to penalizing drug crimes and curtailing their impact on its citizens.

 The Criminal Code of Alabama defines drug offenses as acts of solicitation, unauthorized possession, sale, and trafficking of mind and body-altering substances, including controlled substances, marijuana, and other chemical compounds.
+A skilled criminal defense lawyer can help you navigate the complexities of these charges, providing expert legal guidance to protect your rights and work toward the best possible outcome in your case.

 Alabama follows federal guidelines which detail what constitutes a controlled substance.
 Drugs are classed within one of five schedule categories, with Schedule I substances being the most prone to abuse (i.e., heroin) and Schedule V substances being the least (i.e., cough medicine with codeine).